Day in History: Coronation of George III and Queen Charlotte

 George III was indeed passionately interested in agriculture; under his reign, the British Agricultural Revolution reached its peak and great advances were made in fields such as science and industry.
 There was unprecedented growth in the rural population, which in turn provided much of the workforce for the Industrial Revolution.
 He also funded the construction and maintenance of William Herschel’s telescope, the biggest one in existence at the time.
 Incidentally, when Herschel discovered the planet Uranus, it was initially named Georgium Sidus (George’s Star).

-To read more about King George and Queen Charlotte, visit this thread – George III (1738-1820) and Charlotte of Mecklenburg-Strelitz (1744-1818).Filed under British Royals, Historical Royals
+To read more about King George and Queen Charlotte, visit this thread – George III (1738-1820) and Charlotte of Mecklenburg-Strelitz (1744-1818).Filed under Historical Royals, The United Kingdom

 Tagged Biography, Charlotte of Mecklenburg-Strelitz, Coronation, George III of the United Kingdom.